Cryptographic hash functions explained

 Output

-After the final calculation, a hash value remains.
+After the final operation, a fixed-length hash value remains.
+This is the digital fingerprint of the input.Example:

 What is the Avalanche Effect?